uadmin/uadmin/docs/tags.rst

 **help**
 ^^^^^^^^
-A feature that will give a solution to solve advanced tasks
+A feature that gives solution(s) to solve advanced tasks

 Structure: